Michigan State urges: ‘Run, Hide, Fight’ as gunfire erupts

 “And I remember," she said, “I just ran for my life."

 Hollingsworth reported from Kansas City, Missouri.
-Associated Press writers Rick Callahan in Indianapolis, Ed White and Corey Williams in Detroit and Freida Frisaro in Fort Lauderdale, Florida, contributed to this report.
+Associated Press writers Rick Callahan in Indianapolis; Ed White and Corey Williams in Detroit; Summer Ballentine in Jefferson City, Missouri; Trisha Ahmed in St. Paul, Minnesota; and Freida Frisaro in Fort Lauderdale, Florida, contributed to this report.

 Credit: AP